 Centralized control plane (implementing a reasonably complete set of control-plane protocols, including host-to-network protocols and fast failure discovery) cannot scale, as every implementer of a commercial OpenFlow-based product had to admit sooner or later.
 Let me just list a few examples:

 - NEC pushed the envelope the furthest with their ProgrammableFlow controller, but only because they decided not to implement most control-plane protocols;

 - Nicira was using OpenFlow in their Network Virtualization Platform (NVP), but deviated from it the moment they had to implement layer-3 forwarding and ARP.
-New products from the Nicira team (Open Virtual Networking) use a combination of centralized policy and forwarding information distribution with local intelligence (on-host agent);
+Subsequent Linux networking software from the Nicira team (Open Virtual Networking) used a combination of centralized policy and forwarding information distribution with local intelligence (on-host agent);

 - Big Switch Networks got a scalable product only when they deviated from the pure concepts of OpenFlow and centralized control plane, and implemented control-plane protocols locally;

 - HP decided to use OpenFlow to augment traditional distributed forwarding, not replace it, because (in their own words) that’s the only architecture that makes sense;